puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 > NOTE: Save this first report!
 It will act as the starting metric that you will compare your progress against.
 >
-> NOTE: It would be a good idea to automate the Catalog Preview run and the Report processor run in a cron job or via a webhook on your control repository :)
+> NOTE: For maximum awesomeness, automate the Catalog Preview run and the Report processor run in a cron job or via a webhook on your control repository!

 ## Start fixing issues

+Assuming you've got all of your work in some sort of ticketing system.
+That way you'll have somewhere to attach reports and you can make your fix branches named after the ticket.

 ### 1. Start with the issue that is causing the most catalog compilation failures